They Were Not Divided

 They Were Not Divided is a 1950 British war film, which depicted the Guards Armoured Division in Second World War Europe.
 It was written and directed by Terence Young, a former Guards officer who served in the campaigns depicted in the film.

 The cast consists of little known professional actors, and real soldiers with speaking parts.
-The male leads are Edward Underdown and Ralph Clanton with Michael Trubshawe.
-Two supporting actors who became famous later on are Christopher Lee as a tank commander and Desmond Llewelyn as a tank gunner.
+The film stars Edward Underdown, Ralph Clanton and Michael Trubshawe.
+Two supporting actors who became famous later on are Christopher Lee as tank commander Chris Lewis and Desmond Llewelyn as tank gunner '77 Jones.
 Anthony Dawson later made appearances in a large number of Terence Young's films.

 Sections of the action are interspersed with documentary footage from the war creating the "scene-setting".